 Agent’s Roles for the Seller

-Why did sellers’ agents offer to share their commission with a buyer’s agent before the NAR settlement?
+Why did sellers’ agents share their commission with a buyer’s agent before the NAR settlement?
 Why do sellers still agree to pay a commission to a buyer’s agent after the NAR settlement when they’re not required to do so?

 A buyer’s agent helps the seller sell their home.
 That’s why the seller is paying a commission.